Hopefully everything you need to know about Bickerstock is here.

 From St Helens.
 Follow A570 towards Ormskirk, Left at the “Holdi Restaurant” roundabout into Lodge Lane.
 Follow this road which becomes Intake Lane right to the end.
 If you pass Bickerstaffe Parish Church, you’ve just gone past us!

 Parking.
-Parking in surrounding roads is possible, but in the spirit of Bickerstock, please show consideration for local residents and other road users avoiding coned areas.
+There is limited grass parking in the field opposite the Festival ground.
+Please follow the signs and park sensibly.
+Please do not block other vehicles in.
+When this area is full parking in the roads is possible, but in the spirit of Bickerstock, please show consideration for local residents and other road users avoiding coned areas.
 There is limited parking available for Blue Badge Holders through the main gates.
 We are unable to allocate spaces in advance.

 Public Transport.
 There is a bus stop near the Staney Gate – enjoy a stroll to the venue – comfy shoes recommended!